OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

    left and wait while it renders.

-Using the SEXTANTE Toolbox
+Using the Processing Toolbox
 ================================================================================

-Another major plugin for QGIS which opens the door to a large family of processing tools is the `SEXTANTE <http://www.sextantegis.com/>`_ Toolbox.
+A core plugin for QGIS which opens the door to a large family of processing tools is the Processing Toolbox.
 It acts as a standardized wrapper around a number of other sets to tools.

 ..
 TBD: Cameron's review comments:
   If we are to include Sextante, then we need to describe using one of the Sextane features.

 #.
-To enable it, choose :menuselection:`Plugins --> Manage and Install Plugins...`, then
-   scroll down or type ``sextante`` into the Filter box and select the `SEXTANTE` plugin.
-Then click :guilabel:`Ok`.

-   * A new `Analysis` menu and toolbar will appear.

-#.
-Choose :menuselection:`Analysis --> Sextante Toolbox`.
+Choose :menuselection:`Processing --> Toolbox`.

    * A new toolbar will open on the right side of the screen with many processing tools to choose from.
 Take some time and have a look around.